LeVar Burton: Directing

 Throughout the 1990s and early 2000s, Burton directed episodes for each of the various Star Trek series then in production.
 He has directed more Star Trek episodes than any other former regular cast member.

 He has also directed episodes of Charmed, JAG, Las Vegas, Scorpion, and Soul Food: The Series, as well as the miniseries Miracle's Boys and the biopic The Tiger Woods Story.
 He also directed the 1999 Disney Channel Original Movie Smart House starring Katey Sagal, Kevin Kilner and Jessica Steen.
 In August 2020, it was revealed that Burton will sit in the director's chair for Two-Front War from Lou Reda Productions, a multi-perspective docuseries will give "an emotionally raw look at the connection between the fight for civil rights in America and the struggle for equality of Black soldiers in Vietnam".

 His first theatrical film direction was Blizzard (2003), for which he received a "Best of Fest" award from the Chicago International Children's Film Festival, and a Genie Award nomination for his work on the film's theme song, "Center of My Heart".

 For the Directors Guild of America, Burton was an alternate board director in 2000, elected to the board of directors in 2005 and re-elected in 2007.

-For his commitment to public service, Burton was awarded the Common Wealth Awards of Distinguished Service in 2023.
+For his commitment to public service, Burton was awarded the Common Wealth Award of Distinguished Service in 2023.